nicklockwood/layout/README.md

 ## Delegates

-Another commonly-used feature in iOS views is the *delegate* pattern.
+Another commonly-used feature in iOS is the *delegate* pattern.
 Layout also supports this, but it does so in an implicit way that may be confusing if you aren't expecting it.

 When loading a layout XML file, or a programmatically-created `LayoutNode` hierarchy into a `LayoutViewController`, the views will be scanned for delegate properties and these will be automatically bound to the `LayoutViewController` *if* it conforms to the specified protocol.